TheGeminiEra/salesforce-apex-practice-problems/Database 101/Register Student/Register-Student.md

 ## Hint 1

-When records are inserted, the Id is available immediately available on the record, but other fields that were changed or populated as a result of the insert are not.
+When records are inserted, the <code>Id</code> is available immediately available on the record, but other fields that were changed or populated as a result of the insert are not.

 ## Hint 2